Bitshala/PB-Cohort/questions.md

 - What is the Wallet Import Format (WIF) used for, and how is it generated from a private key?

 - How is the compressed SEC format serialised for a point P = (x,y)?

 - Briefly outline the process of creating a Bitcoin address.
 Which hash operation is used, and what is the purpose of the checksum?

-- How does Base58 encoding address some of the potential issues or limitations of Base64 encoding?
+- How does Base58 encoding addresses some of the potential issues or limitations of Base64 encoding?

 - Explain DER signature encoding with an example.